 For years we traveled always worried that one of our elderly parents would have a problem that required our immediate return.
 We got lucky and never got called back.
 Now that we are “orphans” (all parents gone) we thought we were safe.
 But that call in the night can still come.

 We are now starting planning for our 10 weeks in Europe in September.
-Before we hit “buy” for our first big cost we will buy travel cancellation insurance “for any reason”.
-When out on our next trip we will also take into consideration other types of insurance we may need to get, say if we hire a van to travel around in we would definitely need it for that.
-I know Money Expert’s website is great for that kind of cover, but I’ll have to look somewhere more local to my location.
+Before we hit “buy” for our first big cost we will buy trip cancellation insurance “for any reason”.
 Our reasons for wanting to go home should not be limited!